You may not think that getting a speeding ticket in Virginia is a big deal. However, it can carry serious penalties.

 Accordingly, it’s important to understand the penalties before you admit guilt and to speak with an experienced Fairfax traffic law attorney before taking any action.

 What Are the Penalties for Speeding in Virginia?

-Speeding tickets are punishable by fines and a demerit point system through the Department of Motor Vehicles (DMV) and the court system.
+Speeding tickets are punishable by fines through the court system and a demerit point system governed by the Department of Motor Vehicles (DMV).
 The number of demerit points on your driving record depends on how fast you were driving.
 You could be assessed the following demerit points:

 - Three demerit points.
 You would receive three demerit points on your driving record for driving between one and nine mph over the posted speed limit.
 This conviction will stay on your driving record for five years.

 - Four demerit points.
 The penalty for driving between 10 and 19 mph over the posted speed limit is four demerit points, which also remains on your driving record for five years.

 - Six demerit points.
 If you are caught driving 20 mph or more over the posted speed limit, the penalty is six demerit points on your driving record.
 The conviction will remain on your record for 11 years.
 In addition, you could be charged with reckless driving if you are driving 20 mph over the speed limit.